 In order to provide the best possible experiences for your children, one-week camps are limited to 12 or 15 campers and two-week camps are limited to 20 campers.
 My First Camp is limited to 12 child/adult pairs per camp.
 Camps are led by Chicago Botanic Garden staff and qualified teachers, with assistance from interns and volunteers.
 Biographies of your campers' instructors will be available online this spring.

 The Garden is NOT responsible for any item lost or broken during camp.
 Please leave the following items at home: personal video game players, cellphones, MP3 players/iPods, and iPad-type devices.

 Camper Code of Conduct

-You will be asked to review the CBG Camper Code of Conduct upon completion of the Online Emergency Form:
+You will be asked to review the CBG Camper Code of Conduct upon completion of the Emergency/Health History Form.

 Please read and discuss these expectations with your child.
 In the event that a camper does not follow the Code of Conduct, or his or her behavior endangers other campers or interferes with an instructor's ability to provide programming, the coordinator of Camp Programs or camp instructor will inform the parent at pick-up or through a phone call.
 If a second incident occurs, parents may be asked to withdraw their child from camp.
 Refunds will not be given for behavior-related withdrawals.